nebelgrau77/ItsyBitsy_nRF52840_QED_NeoPixel/readme.md

 There is a problem, though: there seems to be a version conflict between the dependencies, so in order to make it work I made a custom local fork of the HAL crate, downgrading the nb dependency to from 1.0.0 to 0.1.2 (compatible with the one used in embedded-hal).
 In order to use this code one must edit the `Cargo.toml` accordingly.

+#### TO DO:
+Add random choice of the hue, activated by clicking the encoder's switch.

 ### HOW TO FLASH:

 * build the code: ```cargo build --release```